hanyhabs/Time-series-forecasting/Readme.md

 from each energy resource starting January 1973 to July 2016.

 Data : https://www.kaggle.com/datasets/txtrouble/carbon-emissions

-Time series is a sequence of data points collected over a period of time, with a fixed frequency between the data points.
-Time series analysis is a method used to understand and extract information from these data points, which may have trends, seasonal patterns, or other dynamic features.
-This can be useful for making informed decisions and predicting future outcomes.
-In this project, we retrieved the mentioned time series dataset, visualized it, and transformed it into a time series format.
+ In this project, we retrieved the above mentioned time series dataset, visualized it, and transformed it into a time series format.
 We performed a stationarity test.
 We used PCF and ACF plots to get an idea about the AR and MA values.
 We then used Seasonal Autoregressive Integrated Moving Average (SARIMA) model to make predictions and forecast future CO2 emissions from power